assimilate-dev/irc/README.md

 - m_password_hash.so

 Most of the time enabling modules is easy.
+Just uncomment them in the modules file and they will load when you reload InspIRCd.

 ```
 nano run/conf/modules.conf